h671444/dat191/README.md

 - Quiz Game: Test your knowledge across various categories and difficulty levels
 - Pong Breaker: A classic brick breaker game with a twist

+## About
+This project was developed as part of DAT191 at HVL.

 ## Project Structure
 ```
 dat191/